gk199/MonteCarlo_PrivateProduction/LLP_TDC/README.md

 Neutrino gun (for rates) sample is made in the DIGI step, since the GEN SIM step of it is saved on DAS.
 A 112X PU mixing file is attempted, following the steps [here](https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/PPD-RunIISummer17PrePremix-00020).

 ### CRAB submission
 Note: CRAB submissions will not work with intermediate CMSSW integration branches (only production versions), so in this case CRAB submissions won't work.
-Try Condor.
+Use condor instead if need to work in an IB.
 The step1 files are submitted using CRAB, since DAS access is needed for the PU mixing.
 ```
 crab submit -c submit*.py